RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Seek the freedom to make mistakes

-The most beautiful thing about my first startup was that if things failed it was all me.
-It wasn't some mish-mash failure of people in a big organization; it wasn't John Smith from department X; it wasn't the CEO.
-It was all on me.
+In some environments, such as big organizations, you can hide behind other people when you fail.
+Seek environments where you can't hide from your mistakes, so when you fail, there is no-one else to blame but you.
 There is no better way to learn.

 ### Fuel yourself with failure